Services for people needing other support

 Supporting repatriated customers

-Through referrals from the Department of Foreign Affairs and Trade the department continued to assist vulnerable customers who have voluntarily returned to Australia, who do not have family, kin or support networks and require assistance to reintegrate into the community.
+Through referrals from the Department of Foreign Affairs and Trade the department continued to assist vulnerable customers being repatriated to Australia, who do not have family, kin or support networks and require social worker assistance to reintegrate into the community.

 Carer specialist assessments

 Social workers, in consultation with senior service officers, undertake Comprehensive Compliance Assessments, which support the job seeker compliance model.
 The information gathered by social workers in assessments guides decision-making about serious failures and barriers to participation.
-See also Job seeker compliance on page 27.
+See also Meeting participation requirements for job seekers.

 Social work services during emergency recovery

-As part of the social and community support component of the government’s drought assistance package, the department has five drought coordinators in drought-declared regions of Queensland and northern New South Wales.
+As part of the social and community support component of the government’s drought assistance package, the department had 7 drought coordinators who serviced drought-affected areas in northern New South Wales, western Queensland, Western Australia and the border of Victoria and South Australia.
+This measure ceased on 30 June 2016.

 Farm Household Allowance customers are required to complete a Farm Financial Assessment and enter into a Financial Improvement Agreement to improve their capacity for financial self-reliance.